The2ndSlimShady/SlimScript/docs/docs.md

 >   I previously had a repo, which I had created when I started this project, but due to some complications, I had to delete it and recreate the repo, resulting in this
 >   blank commit history.
 A part of the changelog is still available tho.

+> !!!
+ANNOUNCEMENT !!!
+>   As of 27.08.2024, I'm happy to announce that I've tested SlimScript on a Linux machine (with Debian 12).
+There was some problems at first but
+>   After making a couple little changes (mostly because of path delimiters), it runs smoothly now.

 ## Table of Contents

 - [SlimScript Documentation](#slimscript-documentation)